frioux/blog/content/posts/useful-vim-features.md

 if you start a search with **`/sub`** and then cursor up, it will only show searches that start with that pattern.

+*Editor: you can also use Control-f from the command or search prompt to jump into these saved histories.*

 ## Inside and Around (Neil)

 Many commands in vim take the form &lt;command&gt;&lt;motion&gt;.